 What I find most frustrating about driving in France is that the speed limit is not always displayed.
 Sometimes, you’ll simply encounter a sign indicating that a certain speed limit is no longer being imposed and you can return to the normal speed limit.
 It’s expected that you know what type of road you are driving on and the speed limits that are associated with that type of road.

 This is not a big deal and certainly something you can get used to, but it can be a bit disconcerting when you’re unsure!
-I found that the GPS on my phone is often, but not always, accurate.
+I found that the GPS on my phone is often, but not always, accurate in displaying the speed limit.
 Keeping up with traffic can be a good rule of thumb as well.

 Types of Roads